mozilla/ecosystem-platform/docs/relying-parties/tutorials/integration-with-subscription-platform.md

 #### Have a kickoff meeting

-Once your ticket is filed, you should have had a RRA-style meeting with the Firefox Accounts team.
+Once your ticket is filed, you should have had a RRA-style meeting with the Mozilla accounts team.
 During or shortly after this meeting, an initial subscription capability string or strings should be agreed upon.

 We will use this meeting to do the following: